panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 </script>
 ```

-`props` in the above example would be a reactive object containing all the props supplied to the component.
+`props` in the above example would be a reactive object containing the props supplied to the component.

-The first thing that comes to my mind when accessing the `props` object is the willing to destucture it in order to access the individual props.
+What comes to my mind (and most likely yours too) when accessing the `props` object is the willingness to destructure it to access the individual props.
 But to my surprise (when I was learning Vue composition API) the destructured props lose their reactivity!

 Let's take a look at an example.
 The following component `<EvenOdd :count="5">` accepts a `count` prop as a number, and displays a message whether `count` is even or odd.